MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Reliability and Cost of VLM Judges

-To demonstrate the consistency of our evaluation metrics, we examined the correlation between different VLMs.
-We use the evaluated results for Nano Banana and GPT-Image-1, and examine the correlation coefficient between GPT's and Gemini's evaluation score.
-To ensure the reliability of the correlation coefficient, we divided the evaluation results into ten subsets and computed the average correlation across them. \autoref{tab:correlation} shows that the evaluated scores exhibit positive correlations, which demonstrates that our evaluation criteria are well-defined and consistent.
+To demonstrate the consistency of our evaluation metrics, we examined correlations among different VLMs.
+We use the evaluated results for Nano Banana and GPT-Image-1 and examine the correlation between GPT's and Gemini's evaluation scores.
+To assess the reliability of the correlation coefficient, we partitioned the evaluation results into 10 subsets and computed the mean correlation across them. \autoref{tab:correlation} shows that the evaluated scores exhibit positive correlations, which demonstrates that our evaluation criteria are well-defined and consistent.